openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 Editing a Problem in Studio
 *****************************

-When you select **Problem** and choose one of the problem types, Studio adds an example problem of that type to the unit.
-To replace the example with your own problem, you select **Edit** to open the example problem in an editor.
+When you select **Problem**, Studio adds a blank problem to the unit and brings you to the problem editor.
+From here, you can select 1 of 5 **simple problem types** or select Advanced problem types for a list of **advanced problem types**.

-The editing interface that opens depends on the type of problem you choose.

-* For common problem types, the :ref:`simple editor<Simple Editor>` opens.
-In this editor, you use Markdown-style formatting indicators to identify the elements of the problem, such as the prompt and the correct and incorrect answer options.
+* For simple problem types, the :ref:`simple editor<Simple Editor>` opens.
+In this editor, you can quickly create problems with question and answer formats.
+  Options for scoring, hints, feedback and more can be entered.

-* For advanced problem types (with the exception of :ref:`open response assessment<Open Response Assessments Two>`), the :ref:`advanced editor<Advanced Editor>` opens.
-In this editor you use open learning XML (OLX) elements and attributes to identify the elements of the problem.
+* For advanced problem types, the :ref:`advanced editor<Advanced Editor>` opens.
+  In this editor you use :ref:`open learning XML (OLX)<edX Open Learning XML Guide>` elements and attributes to identify the elements of the problem.
+Options for scoring, feedback and more can be entered.

-  For open response assessment problem types, you define the problem elements and options by using a graphical user interface.
+* For open response assessment problem types, you define the problem elements and options by using a graphical user interface.
 For more information, see :ref:`PA Create an ORA Assignment`.

+* For drag and drop problem types, you build an interactive assessment in a customized interface in which you define areas that learners can drag into target zones on a background image.
+For more information, see :ref:`creating_a_drag_and_drop_problem`.

-You can switch from the simple editor to the advanced editor at any time by selecting **Advanced Editor** from the simple editor's toolbar.
+You can switch from the simple editor to the advanced editor at any time by selecting the **Switch to advanced editor** from the simple editor's settings.

 .. note::
- After you save a problem in the advanced editor, you cannot open it again in the simple editor.
+ After you save a problem in the advanced editor with complex OLX, you may not be able to open it again in the simple editor.

 .. _Simple Editor: